 This easy-to-make gluten-free Banana Cake with cream cheese frosting is incredibly tasty with a moist but fluffy texture.
 You’ll also find a chocolate buttercream frosting option listed below for more variations.
 This recipe is naturally gluten-free thanks to the almond flour and there are dairy-free options listed below as well.
 It’s the perfect way to use up overripe bananas and everyone always loves this classic flavor combination.

 Do you have some bananas turning black on the counter?
-No judging here because I currently have 3 of them that need some attention!
+No judging here because I currently have a whole bunch that needs some attention!
 Luckily this cake is just the thing.
 And since my last batch has already disappeared, I’m going to use up those bananas with another banana cake.

-I often buy a bunch of bananas to make green smoothies.
-But after a few days, they start to get a bit blacker than I care for.
-That’s when they’re absolutely perfect for making banana cake.
+I often buy a bunch of bananas for snacking and to make green smoothies.
+But after a few days, they start to get a bit riper than I care for.
+And that’s when they’re absolutely perfect for making a banana cake.

-- Almond Flour – this is what makes this cake gluten free and a healthier option.
-It’s also provides a good amount of moistness to the cake that allows for cutting back on the butter/oil.
+- Almond Flour – this is what makes this cake gluten-free and a healthier option.
+It also provides a good amount of moisture to the cake that allows for cutting back on the butter/oil.
 It’s sometimes called almond meal, but you want to make sure it’s a very fine texture so your cake isn’t gritty.